 Traditional OpenGL shading with one directional light source.

 Replacement of the diffuse term with the Ambient Occlusion.

 Note the difference in the realism of the image, and the "soft shadow" effect created by the occlusion of the sky below the columns.
 This is nice, but we can use this new information we have about light occlusion in other ways for sure.
 In fact, Ambient Occlusion was originally designed for replacement of the ambient term in the traditional direct lighting model (OpenGL model).
 That term is normally a constant color, but can be replaced with the Ambient Occlusion and then continue doing regular OpenGL lighting.
 Let's have a look to the process in another scene of the demo.

 For the "Wax" scene of the demo the first part to be done was the main statue and the shader.
 This first image shows the shadowmap for the direct diffuse lighting coming from a directional light source.

 Next image shows the normal OpenGL shading applied to the model, making use of the shadow map to cancel the diffuse ilumation.
 Note how the shadow map artifacts (due to small resolution shadowmap) mostly dissappeared (thankfully).

 Rutinal OpenGL rendering, making use of the shadow map information.

-And finally the Ambient Occlussion is used to replace the constant ambient term to fake the indirect lighting of the scene.
+And finally the Ambient Occlusion is used to replace the constant ambient term to fake the indirect lighting of the scene.
 Note once more the increase on the realism of the image.

-Realtime use of the Ambient Occlussion to simulate indirect lighting.
+Realtime use of the Ambient Occlusion to simulate indirect lighting.